jwatowatson/SevereMalariaDiagnosis/README.md

 # Diagnosing severe malaria using platelets and *Pf*HRP2

 This repository provides replication materials for "Improving the precision of severe malaria diagnosis in African children using platelet counts and plasma *Pf*HRP2 concentrations".
+A preprint version is available at https://www.medrxiv.org/content/10.1101/2021.10.27.21265557v1.

 [![DOI](https://zenodo.org/badge/412716066.svg)](https://zenodo.org/badge/latestdoi/412716066)

-All data analysis is done in the RMarkdown file *Platelet_PfHRP2_SM_model.Rmd*.
+All data analysis is done within the RMarkdown file *Platelet_PfHRP2_SM_model.Rmd*.
 The R script *functions.R* has a few useful ROC curve functions, and the stan models are in the *.stan* scripts.

 ## Overview of dataset